-Screenings of hearing and vision are held during the year.
-Parent(s)/guardian(s) will be notified of the dates and times.Communicable diseases must be reported to the school nurse immediately, and the school nurse, in turn, reports this information to the Public Health Office.
+Screenings of hearing and vision are held during the year through the Fond du Lac County Health Department and the local Lions Club.
+Parent(s)/guardian(s) will be notified of the dates and times.

+Communicable diseases must be reported to the school nurse immediately, and the school nurse, in turn, reports this information to the Public Health Office.
 Any student with a contagious disease should remain out of school for 24 hours after drug therapy or if symptoms are still active.
+A doctor's note is recommended for return of students to school.